phpMussel/Docs/readme.en.md

 After you've installed PHPMailer, you'll need to populate the configuration directives for PHPMailer via the phpMussel configuration page or configuration file.
 More information about these configuration directives is included in the configuration section of this document.
 After you've populated the PHPMailer configuration directives, set `enable_two_factor` to `true`.
 Two-factor authentication should now be enabled.

 Next, you'll need to associate an email address with an account, so that phpMussel knows where to send 2FA codes when logging in with that account.
 To do this, use the email address as the username for the account (like `foo@bar.tld`), or include the email address as part of the username in the same way that you would when sending an email normally (like `Foo Bar <foo@bar.tld>`).

 ---

+### 4. <a name="SECTION4"></a>EXTENDING PHPMUSSEL

+phpMussel is designed with extensibility in mind.
+Pull requests to any of the repositories at the phpMussel organisation, and [contributing](https://github.com/phpMussel/.github/blob/master/CONTRIBUTING.md) in general, are always welcome.
+However, if you need to modify or extend phpMussel in ways which aren't suitable for contributing back those particular repositories, that is definitely possible to do (e.g., for modifications or extensions which are specific to your particular implementation, which can't be publicised due to confidentiality or privacy needs at your organisational, or which might be prefereably publicised at their own repository, such as for plugins and new Composer packages which require phpMussel).

+Since v3, all phpMussel functionality exists as classes, which means that in some cases, the [object inheritance](https://www.php.net/manual/en/language.oop5.inheritance.php) mechanisms provided by PHP could be an easy and appropriate way to extend phpMussel.

+phpMussel also provides its own mechanisms for extensibility.
+Prior to v3, the preferred mechanism was the integrated plugin system for phpMussel.
+Since v3, the preferred mechanism is the events orchestrator.

+Boilerplate code for extending phpMussel and for writing new plugins is publicly available at the [boilerplates repository](https://github.com/phpMussel/plugin-boilerplates).
+Included also is a list of all currently supported events and more detailed instructions regarding how to use the boilerplate code.

+You'll notice that the structure of the v3 boilerplate code is identical to the structure of the various phpMussel v3 repositories at the phpMussel organisation.
+That is not a coincidence.
+Whenever possible, I would recommend utilising the v3 boilerplate code for extensibility purposes, and utilising similar design principles to that of phpMussel v3 itself.
+If you choose to publicise your new extension or plugin, you can integrate Composer support for it, and it should then be theoretically possible for others to utilise your extension or plugin in the exact same way as phpMussel v3 itself, simply requiring it in along with their other Composer dependencies, and applying any necessary event handlers at their implementation.
+(Of course, don't forget to include instructions with your publications, so that others will know about any necessary event handlers that may exist, and any other information which may be necessary for correct installation and utilisation of your publication).

+---